differentialhq/differential/docs/deployments/managed-compute.md

 ## Limitations

-> During the beta period, Differential on-demand compute will place some limitation on services, these will be removed / configurable in the future.
+> During the beta period, Differential managed compute will place some limitation on services, these will be removed / configurable in the future.

 - Differential deployed services run in an x86 environment with a total of 128mb of memory available.
 - Individual services are limited to 10 concurrent instances (each instance will handle multiple jobs, but this is the upper limit on concurrent execution environments).